AishahZulkifli/STQD6324_DATA_MANAGEMENT/Assignment_4/README.md

 ## Questions and Solutions

 ### Q1 - Spark
-Identify the top ten movies with the highest average ratings.
+Calculate the average rating for each movie.

 ```python
 # average_ratings_spark.py